ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

     Create another copy of `01_O2` called `01_O2_spin`.
 Then, try to:

-    1. Only turn on spin polarization.
+    1. Only turn on spin polarization (`nspin=2`).
 Does the calculation run?

         ??? success "Answer"
-            The calculation will not run.
+            The calculation will not run because it needs to know how to set the number of electrons in each spin channels.
             ```
             %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
                 Error in routine iosys (1):